You shall know the truth and the truth shall set you free

 WHAT ABOUT FEMALE ANGELS?

-Someone wrote to us saying that the Bible does indeed refer to female angels — and they quoted one verse from the whole of Scripture, Zechariah 5:9, “There were two women, coming with the wind in their wings… and they lifted up the basket, [with the woman named ‘Wickedness’ incarcerated inside,] and carried it away to the land of Shinar, [or Babylon— the name which describes the worldwide system of idolatry.]”
+· Someone wrote to me saying that the Bible does indeed refer to female angels — and the person quoted one verse from the whole of Scripture, Zechariah 5:9, “There were two women, coming with the wind in their wings… They had wings like the wings of a stork, and they lifted up the basket, [with the “woman” named ‘Wickedness’ incarcerated inside,] and carried it forth [not away] to the land of Shinar, [Babylon — which describes the world system of evil and idolatry.]”

 ARE ANGELS IMPORTANT TO US PERSONALLY, OR WERE ANGELS ONLY FOR ‘BIBLICAL TIMES’?

 The entire truth of the Bible assures us of the irrefutable fact that the angels of God are always near to guard, help, protect, strengthen and carry us.
-Sadly, those denominations, (such as the Calvinist Dutch Reformed Church, Methodist Church, etc.,) which reject the mighty spiritual gifts (such as tongues, [which they ridicule as ‘glossolalia,’] prophecy and healing,) and the supernatural work of the Holy Spirit Himself, (they allege the Spirit’s miracles and gifts were only for ‘the time the apostles evangelized the earth,’) also reject the paranormal ministry, and even the existence of the holy angels of God!
+Sadly, those denominations, (such as the Calvinist Reformed Churches, Methodist Church, etcetera,) which reject the Holy Spirit’s gifts such as tongues, (which they ridicule as ‘glossolalia,’) prophecy, healing, and the supernatural work of the Spirit, (they allege the Spirit’s miracles and gifts were only for ‘the time the apostles evangelized the earth,’) also reject the paranormal ministry, and even the existence of the holy angels of God!

 However, God still sends His angels to us with messages of warning and guidance, (Mt.
 2:13.)
 They still speak in some of our dreams.
 They definitely still fend off danger or pull us out of harm’s way.
 They still open spiritual and physical prison doors and bring us out of great calamities, (Acts 5:19,20.)
 Often, they still rescue us from the clutches of death itself, (Mt.
 26:53.)

-After Jesus withstood the temptations of the devil in the wilderness, “the devil left Him, and angels came and ministered to Him.”
+After Jesus withstood the temptations of the devil in the wilderness, “the devil left Him, and angels came to minister to Him.”
 All God’s promises in Ps.
-91 is still a reality for everyone of the true disciples of Christ.
+91 is still a reality for every true disciple of Christ.
 God declared in verses 10-13, “No evil shall befall you… For He shall give His angels charge over you, to keep you in all your ways.
 In their hands they shall bear you up, lest you dash your foot against a stone…”

 Hence, we may boldly accept that God sends His “lights” to minister God’s truth, salvation, deliverance, protection, comfort and healing to all Jesus’ sincere believers!
 Yet, we become so easily discouraged and fearful.
 If only God would open our spiritual eyes to focus on Him as the omnipotent God of all creation, the One Who “holds our times in His hand!”
 If only God would enlighten our carnal minds to understand His immeasurable might and incredible power in, and through His holy agents, who inhabit His unseen spiritual world, how strong and spiritually unconquerable we would be in Him!